Storyline 360 Accessibility Conformance Report

 Supports

-Use the built-in glossary feature or create your own custom glossary interaction.
+Authors can spell out abbreviations and acronyms or provide explanations using the built-in glossary feature or a custom glossary interaction.

 3.1.5 Reading Level (Level AAA)